Welcome to the School of Civil Engineering

 Our pioneering research endeavours to uncover vital knowledge to benefit society.
 We take a systems approach in our teaching and research, fostering innovative and creative solutions for our environment.

-Sydney is the top ranked Australian university and 15th in the world for civil engineering and our leadership is reflected in the outcomes of our teaching and research, and leading alumni.
+Sydney is one of the top two ranked Australian universities and 19th in the world for civil engineering and our leadership is reflected in the outcomes of our teaching and research, and leading alumni.

 Poised for society's needs and challenges

 Our research strengths lie in structures, geomechanics, fluids and complex systems, and we're expanding our expertise and facilities continuously to meet the growing range of issues associated with sustainability, climate change, water management and the natural environment.

 Our undergraduate engineering degrees are accredited by Engineers Australia, and we also offer coursework and research-orientated degrees.
 What's more, our degrees in project management and project leadership provide fundamental skills that can be applied across a wide range of sectors and industries.

 Our graduates, research and laboratory facilities provide vital support for the civil engineering profession.
 We provide data, knowledge and consultation for today's civil and environmental engineers - and train the professionals that will help tackle tomorrow's challenges.

 Proof is in the breakfast cereal [7 July 2015]